Empowering teens to impact the world

 EDGE Teen Center helps students who are in need of community service hours by linking them with local agencies in need of volunteers.
 We provide transportation to/from service sites, making it easy for students to serve our surrounding community.

-Teens can hang out with friends; play video games on one of our gaming consoles (Nintendo Switch, Xbox, Wii); play pool, ping pong, or air hockey; or take part in outdoor activities.
+Teens can hang out with friends; play video games on our gaming consoles (Nintendo Switch, Wii); play board games, create art, or take part in outdoor activities.

 WHY DO TEENS IN OUR AREA NEED EDGE?